faraz455/aws-lambda-ses-email-sender/README.md

 # 📧 AWS Lambda SES Email Sender

-A lightweight and production-ready AWS Lambda function for sending emails using **Amazon SES (Simple Email Service)**.
-Designed for seamless deployment, this function accepts dynamic input and dispatches emails using raw MIME formatting.
+A production-ready AWS Lambda function to send emails using **Amazon SES (Simple Email Service)**.
+This function takes dynamic input such as recipient address, subject, and content — and sends MIME-formatted emails using `aws-sdk` and `mimetext`.

 ---

 ## ✅ Features

-- 📤 **Send emails** via Amazon SES with raw MIME formatting
+- 📤 Send rich MIME-formatted emails via AWS SES
+- ⚙️ Easily configurable with environment variables
-- 🛠 **Easily deployable** — just zip and upload to Lambda
+- 🚀 Deployable via ZIP upload to AWS Lambda
-- 🔐 **Secure configuration** using environment variables
-- ⚡️ **Fast cold starts** with minimal dependencies
+- 🔐 Secure: does not expose credentials
+- 🧪 Includes test instructions and deployment script
-- 📦 Includes `package-lock.json` for reproducible builds
+- 📦 Reproducible builds via `package-lock.json`

 ---